Hypertext fiction: History

 The first hypertext fictions were published prior to the development of the World Wide Web, using software such as Storyspace and HyperCard.
 Noted pioneers in the field are Judy Malloy and Michael Joyce.
-Grove Press published Richard Horn's Encyclopedia in 1969, a non-linear story organized in a series of alphabetical encyclopedia entries.

-Douglas Cooper's Delirium (1994) was the first novel serialized on the World Wide Web; it permitted navigation between four parallel story strands.
-On June 21, 1996, Bobby Rabyd (aka Robert Arellano) published the World Wide Web's first interactive novel, Sunshine 69, with navigable maps of settings, a nonlinear calendar of scenes, and a character "suitcase" enabling readers to try on nine different points of view.
+Early hypertext fictions published on the web include Olia Lialina's My Boyfriend Came Back from the War (1996), which used images, words and web frames to unfold spatially in the reader's web browser, and Adrienne Eisen's hypertext novella Six Sex Scenes (1996), in which readers moved between lexias by selecting links at the bottom of each screen.
+The first novel-length hypertext fiction, or hypertext novel, was Robert Arellano's Sunshine 69, published on June 21, 1996, with navigable maps of settings, a nonlinear calendar of scenes, and a character "suitcase" enabling readers to try on nine different points of view.
 Shortly thereafter, in 1997, Mark Amerika released GRAMMATRON, a multi-linear work that was eventually exhibited in art galleries.
 In 2000, it was included in the Whitney Biennial of American Art.